NGSEP/NGSEPcore/README.txt

 reference genome has lowercase characters for repetitive regions (usually called softmasked), these regions can be directly filtered using the option -ignoreLowerCaseRef.
-These regions can also be filtered at later stages of the analysis using the FilterVCF command.
+These regions can also be filtered at later stages of the analysis using the VCFFilter command.

 -----------------------------------------------------------------
 Calling variants on individual samples with the variants detector